Gender inequality in Australia: Societal discrimination

 Within Australian society, transgender and other gender diverse peoples have experienced dramatic occurrences of harassment and discrimination.

 These examples of harassment and discrimination occur in a variety of ways.
 Purposely misgendering an individual who identifies as gender diverse is an act of discrimination with severe ramifications for the mental health of transgender peoples.
 Australia came a close second to the United States of America in stating that they would intentionally misgender a trans person as an act of disrespect.

 Considering these statistics, it is unsurprising that this same survey also found that only two in five cisgender individuals were willing to use correct pronouns when referring to transgender peoples.
 Even smaller, only one in five would use the gender neutral term "they" when referring to non-binary or gender non-conforming individuals.

 Other occurrences of discrimination include forms of verbal and physical abuse.
-In terms of verbal abuse, around two in three (66%) of trans and gender-diverse people reported that they had experienced verbal abuse based solely on their gender identity (Smith et al., 2014).
-This harassment was most often expressed by strangers calling out to them on streets, yet also involved abuse delivered by immediate family members in close confines (Smith et al., 2014).
+In terms of verbal abuse, around two in three (66%) of trans and gender-diverse people reported that they had experienced verbal abuse based solely on their gender identity.
+This harassment was most often expressed by strangers calling out to them on streets, yet also involved abuse delivered by immediate family members in close confines.

-More than one in five (21%), transgender and gender diverse individuals also stated that they had experienced physical abuse (Smith et al., 2014).
-These occurrences most often occurred on the street, yet were also closely followed by instances of violence at school and on public transport (Smith et al., 2014).
+More than one in five (21%), transgender and gender diverse individuals also stated that they had experienced physical abuse.
+These occurrences most often occurred on the street, yet were also closely followed by instances of violence at school and on public transport.

-Unsurprisingly, the same study also revealed that 43% of trans and gender non-conforming individuals felt unsafe on public streets, with 32% also feeling unsafe on public transport (Smith et al., 2014)..
+Unsurprisingly, the same study also revealed that 43% of trans and gender non-conforming individuals felt unsafe on public streets, with 32% also feeling unsafe on public transport.
 It was also shown that transgender and gender diverse people actively avoided some public places for their own safety.
-These places were most often gendered spaces, including bathrooms and public change rooms (Smith et al., 2014).
+These places were most often gendered spaces, including bathrooms and public change rooms.